SajalJainatwork/uber-etl-pipeline-data-engineering-project/README.md

 The goal of this project is to perform data analytics on Uber data using various tools and technologies, including GCP Storage, Python, Compute Instance, Mage Data Pipeline Tool, BigQuery, and Looker Studio.

-✳ How to understand raw data
+✳How to understand raw data

-✅ Building Data Model (Lucid Chart)
+✳Building Data Model (Lucid Chart)

-✅ Writing ETL Script (Python)
+✳Writing ETL Script (Python)

-✅ Modern Data Pipeline Tool (mage)
+✳Modern Data Pipeline Tool (mage)

-✅ SQL queries for analysis
+✳SQL queries for analysis

 I created an ETL pipeline using the open-source data pipeline tool called Mage.
 The pipeline is designed to process the ETL job for data stored in a GCP Bucket.
 Then, I used Google Cloud Storage (GCS) to store the raw data, Compute Engine (VM/SSH Instance) to run Mage, and Big Query to store the transformed data for analysis.
 Finally, utilized Looker Studio to create an interactive dashboard for data visualization and insights.